-Through identity theft, criminals can use this personal information to apply for credit cards, mortgages, loans, order things online, and even sign up for services such as cable, utilities, and cell phone plans.
+Through identity theft, criminals can use personal information such as date of birth, Social Insurance Number (SIN), home address, and driver’s license number to apply for credit cards, mortgages, loans, make purchases online, and even sign up for services such as cable, utilities, and cell phone plans.

 Debit and credit card fraud

 Debit and credit card scams occur when a con artist uses or copies the card(s) (either the physical card or just the card number) to make unauthorized purchases or withdraw money from the account(s).

 You can help prevent this type of theft from taking place by making sure that credit and debit cards are kept confidential and out of sight especially when they are used to make a purchase or withdraw money from an automated bank machine (ABM).

 Teach seniors in your care to cover up the ABM keypad or point-of-sale terminal when they use their debit or credit card and to select a Personal Identity Number (PIN) that is not too obvious.

 And when the card transaction is complete – no matter how long the line-up at the register is – never let the cashier or other customers rush you (or the person you’re taking care of) through the process of putting the card safely back into a bag or wallet.
 Sometimes thieves take advantage of the moment of distraction to slip the credit card or wallet into their pocket with you none the wiser.